-How you broach your pet’s death will depend on the age of your child and his previous experience with death.
-However here are some do’s and don’ts.
+How you broach your pet’s death will depend on the age of your child and their previous experience with death.

 - Children identify strongly with pets.

-- If you tell a child “theres nothing to worry about” and the pet dies the child could be traumatised when he receives the same reassurance before a routine operation that he has to undergo.
+- If you tell a child “there’s nothing to worry about” and your pet passes, your child may be traumatised when they receive the same reassurance, before a routine operation that they may have to undergo for example.

 - Children are inquisitive.
 They may ask detailed and repetitive questions about death.
-If you cannot answer, ask your pastor or vet to help.
+If you feel that you have not have all the answers, reach out to your pastor or vet to assist.